SwiftGGTeam/the-swift-programming-language-in-chinese/swift-6-beta.docc/LanguageGuide/StringsAndCharacters.md

 if quotation == sameQuotation {
     print("These two strings are considered equal")
 }
-// Prints "These two strings are considered equal"
+// 打印 "These two strings are considered equal"
 ```

 <!--